oracle-livelabs/apex/apex-professional-hol11/3-improve-classic-report.md

 - Display product images directly in the report for better visualization.

-- Create a modal form page to manage products efficiently.

 ### Downloads

 - Did you miss out on trying the previous labs?
 Don’t worry!
 You can download the application from **[here](files/hol10.sql)** and import it into your workspace.
 To run the app, please run the steps described in **[Get Started with Oracle APEX](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3509)** and **[Using SQL Workshop](https://livelabs.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3524)** workshops.